kubemq-io/kubemqctl/docs/kubemqctl_cluster_logs.md

 ```

-	# Stream logs with selection of KubeMQ cluster
+	# Stream logs with selection of Kubemq cluster
 	kubemqctl cluster logs

 	# Stream logs of all pods in default namespace